SSO vs. Federated Identity Management: A Guide

 3. The workload uses this credential to authenticate to a target service across cloud or organizational boundaries.

-Common Frameworks:
+Common frameworks:

-• OpenID Connect (OIDC) and OAuth 2.0: Token-based federation for machine-to-machine flows.
+• OIDC: Token-based federation for machine-to-machine flows.

 • SPIFFE/SPIRE: Frameworks for issuing X.509-based workload identities using mutual TLS (mTLS).

-Cloud Implementations:
+Cloud implementations:

 • AWS IAM Roles Anywhere: X.509 PKI-based federation for external workloads.